zalenix/portaldocs/portal-sdk/generated/top-extensions-debugging.md

     * **Track**: Dumps the view model observables.
 * **Deep link**: Optional.
 Links to the blade.

-<a name="debugging-an-extension-debug-mode-toggling-optimizations"></a>
+<a name="debugging-an-extension-debug-mode-toggle-optimizations"></a>
-### Toggling optimizations
+### Toggle optimizations

-Bundling and minification can be enabled or disabled for debugging by using the The **clientoptimizations** flag.
+Bundling and minification can be enabled or disabled for debugging by using the **clientoptimizations** flag.
 This flag behaves somewhat like a trace mode flag, in that it does not turn on and off code within an extension, nor does it control requests for other extensions that are used by the extension that is being debugged.
 Instead, it turns off bundling and minification of JavaScript to make debugging easier.

 The following modes are available.